SEI-R-2-22/class_wiki/README.md

   <li><details><summary><strong>Week 7</strong></summary><p>

   <p>
-  In Week 7, we were introduced to React Redux as a new way to manage our state in React!
-We learned about Reducers, Actions, and Types.
+  In Week 7, we were introduced to <b>React Redux</b> as a new way to manage our state in React!
+We learned about <b>Reducers</b>, <b>Actions</b>, and <b>Types</b>.
 We also learned how to map our state and actions to props.
-We also learned how to use a middleware called thunk in conjunction with Redux.
-We were introduced to SQL databases and started to learn SQL commands to interact with our database.
-We also learned about the concept of SQL Joins.
+We also learned how to use a middleware called <b>thunk</b> in conjunction with Redux.
+We were introduced to <b>SQL databases</b> and started to learn SQL commands to interact with our database.
+We also learned about the concept of <b>SQL Joins</b>.
   </p>

   <ul type="none">